Create a B2 Article

 Introduction

 We all need friends—but what really makes someone a good one?
 Is it about having fun, or being there when things get tough?
-Here’s what I think makes a friend truly special.

 Being supportive and honest